ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

     -   Indicates the attributes being requested.
 -   client\_notification\_token
     -   REQUIRED
-    -   This token must be provided to allow the where Client has been registered to support the Notify mode.
+    -   This token must be provided to demonstrate that the DR has been registered to support the Notify mode.
 -   acr_values
     -   REQUIRED